arizas/Ariz-HumanityBridge/README.md

 # **How to contribute**

-Please read "how we work"  We look forward to create together.
+Please read "how we work"  We look forward to creating together.